yaminivattipalli/Markable/README.md

 # Markable
-This python code detects the human in the given image
+This python code detects the human model in the given image